thosgood/this-weeks-finds/markdown/251-300/week284.md

 > you categorify these representations.
 >
 > Here's the example Licata explained.
 The group \mathrm{SL}(2) acts on C^2 and
-> thus on its nth tensor power.
+> thus on its $n$th tensor power.
 Everyone knows that.
 But we can also get
 > this representation in an unexpected way.
 Start with the space of all
 > k-dimensional subspaces of C^n.
 This is called the "Grassmannian"
 > \mathrm{Gr}(k,n).
 Form a vector space by taking the cohomology of the cotangent